 Covington is a medium-sized city located in the state of Kentucky.
-With a population of 40,997 people and 15 constituent neighborhoods, Covington is the fifth largest community in Kentucky.
-Covington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 40,961 people and 15 constituent neighborhoods, Covington is the fourth largest community in Kentucky.
+Much of the housing stock in Covington was built prior to World War II, making it one of the older and more historic cities in the country.

-Covington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Covington is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Covington who work in office and administrative support (15.71%), sales jobs (11.59%), and management occupations (8.15%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Covington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Covington is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Covington who work in office and administrative support (12.16%), sales jobs (10.98%), and management occupations (10.04%).

 Also of interest is that Covington has more people living here who work in computers and math than 95% of the places in the US.